How to Take Headshot: Essential Tips for Stunning Professional Photos

 Editing and Final Touches

-• Avoid heavy filters or excessive skin smoothing—keep your appearance natural.
+• Avoid heavy filters or excessive skin smoothing—keep your appearance natural and avoid altering skin texture.

 • Use software like Canva to cut out backgrounds if needed for a clean look.